 Akihabara is the best place for electronic lovers.
 There are shops upon shops which sell so many gadgets, figurines, and weird items.
 It's unreal really, and you will probably need months to explore the whole shopping side of Akihabara.
 There are lots of people waiting in line first thing in the morning to play something in a Japanese pachinko for example.
 There are people waiting to be taken to a maid café.
 There are lots of entertainment quarters in Akihabara too.
 But all in all, Akihabara is the electric heart of Tokyo, where people come to shops for electronic equipment, anime, and manga.

 Need more convincing?
 Akihabara is home to one of the Don Quixote stores, a multi-level shop which sells virtually anything and everything.
 You can find face masks, clothes, electronics and even food items.
 It's a fantastic option for shopping lovers who want to explore a cheaper side of Tokyo.
-I bought a talking fridge penguin from this shop.
-Yup, you read this right: a talking fridge penguin.
+I bought a talking fridge Penguin from this shop.
+Yup, you read this right: a talking fridge Penguin.
 When I open the fridge door, my little penguin simply talks to me.
 One of the great and weird things you can only find in Japan.

 Akihabara is a great place for young ones interested in anime and manga.
 I would recommend it for travellers who want to have an adventure and are into electronics and cutting edge technology.
 It can be a great district for families travelling with kids who watch lots of cartoons, as you could find lots of figurines.

-Some of these links are affiliate links which means that if you are kind enough to book anything through this website, we will earn a small commission at no extra cost to you.
+Hey gang, some of these links are affiliate links which means that if you are kind enough to book anything through this website, we will earn a small commission at no extra cost to you.
 This commission allows us to run this website and keep it free and fun for everyone.